Skip to content

 your-project/

-.sniper/ # Framework configuration and content
+.sniper/ # Framework configuration and runtime data

-config.yaml # Project settings, review gates, ownership rules
+config.yaml # Project settings, agents, routing, ownership

 ...